-Hypholoma acutum in tawa forest on fallen log.
+Hypholoma acutum in tawa forest on a fallen log.
 Note: Rubbish photo, sorry.

-Hypholoma brunneum in tawa forest – on fallen log.
-Note: on same log as Hypholoma acutum.
+Hypholoma brunneum in tawa forest – on a fallen log.
+Note: on the same log as Hypholoma acutum.

-Mycena roseoflava in tawa forest – on stump.
+Mycena roseoflava in tawa forest – on a stump.

 Nidula candida in tawa forest – on fallen wood.